 Dance is an opportunity to make friends, try new skills, and learn life-long healthy habits for movement, flexibility, and agility.

 Our teams take on great roles of responsibility within the school as role models and spirit leaders.
-The cheer team has recently begun practicing pom, and we are excited to see what other new programs and events can be pioneered by our students.
+We encourage students to lead within their teams as well, and we are always excited to see what other new programs and events can be pioneered by our students.

 We’d love to have you join our program at Providence Hall!
 Talk to your parents/guardians and the school counselors about adding a dance class to your schedule.
 If you have any more questions, Ms. Hiatt would be more than happy to answer them in her classroom!